canonical/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 .. important::

-   Bootstrapping may fail if the ``rootfs`` partition does not have sufficient available storage, or if there is no free, un-partitioned disk for MicroCeph.
+   Bootstrapping may fail if the ``rootfs`` partition does not have sufficient available storage, or if there is no free, un-partitioned disk for MicroCeph, or if pods in the control plane fail to start due to image pull timeouts.
    If any issue is encountered, consult the :doc:`Troubleshooting guide </how-to/troubleshooting/inspecting-the-cluster>`.

 Once it completes, you should be able to see the following message on your screen: